lukso-network/LIPs/LSPs/LSP-14-Ownable2Step.md

   - `typeId`: `keccak256('LSP14OwnershipTransferStarted')` > `0xee9a7c0924f740a2ca33d59b7f0c2929821ea9837ce043ce91c1823e9c4e52c0`
   - `data`: The data sent SHOULD be abi encoded and contain the [current owner](#owner) (`address`) and the [pending owner](#pendingowner) (`address`) respectively.

 The Type ID associated with this hook COULD be altered in a contract that inherits from LSP14.
 This allows for more straightforward identification of the contract whose ownership is being transferred.
-Example where the LSP14 type ID is overriden can be found in [LSP0](LSP-0-ERC725Account.md#transferownership) and [LSP9](LSP-9-Vault.md#transferownership) standards.
+Example where the LSP14 type ID is overridden can be found in [LSP0](LSP-0-ERC725Account.md#transferownership) and [LSP9](LSP-9-Vault.md#transferownership) standards.

 #### acceptOwnership